Experimental Measurements of Ion Diffusion Coefficients and Heating in a Multi-Ion-Species Plasma Shock

-A 1D Eulerian Vlasov-Fokker-Planck simulation is performed using the iFP code \cite{keenan_ion_2018, keenan_shock-driven_2020, taitano_eulerian_2021}, as shown in Figs.~\ref{fig:edt}(c)--\ref{fig:edt}(d), to compare with the experimental results.
+A 1D Eulerian Vlasov-Fokker-Planck simulation is performed using the iFP code \cite{keenan_shock-driven_2020, taitano_eulerian_2021} (see the Supplemental Material for details), as shown in Figs.~\ref{fig:edt}(c)--\ref{fig:edt}(d), to compare with the experimental results.
 The simulation in general agrees with the experimental data, successfully predicting a faster density decrease of N, ion heating, and temperature separation in the post-shock region shown in Figs.~\ref{fig:edt}(a)--\ref{fig:edt}(b).
 One of the noticeable discrepancies between the simulation and experiment is that the simulation predicts a higher ion temperature jump than the data.
 In the simulation, leading edge ions with a faster velocity reach the center of the chamber first and are heated to a high temperature, as shown in Fig.~\ref{fig:edt}(d) at $\sim 50$ $\mu$s.
 This effect can be easily seen in the simulation, but difficult to be observed in the experiment because of the low density of this ion group (Fig.~\ref{fig:edt}(c) at $\sim 50$ $\mu$s).
 In addition, the 1D simulation does not admit the possibility of radial expansion of the post-shock plasma, which is clearly seen in the experiment.
 This effect provides another mechanism by which kinetic energy is lost from the post-shock region, and contributes to the lower temperatures observed experimentally.
 It should be noted that the ion temperature separation demonstrated in Figs.~\ref{fig:edt}(b) and \ref{fig:edt}(d) is a higher-order effect in deviations from LTE, whereas the diffusion flux theory assumes that all ion temperatures are equal \cite{simakov_plasma_2017}.
 Analyzing the simulation output, the average diffusion velocity for N and Ar in the center-of-mass frame is $v_\textup{N} = 300$ m/s and $v_\textup{Ar} = -260$ m/s, respectively.
-The total relative velocity is thus $\Delta v=560$ m/s, in agreement with both of the experimental results and theoretical predictions.
-The comparison of the relative diffusion velocity for Ar and N in the experiment, theory, and simulation approaches described can be found in Table~\ref{tab:velocity}.
+The total relative velocity is thus $\Delta v=560$ m/s, consistent with the experimental results of $\Delta v \approx 460$ m/s.